jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (i) a payment referred to in section RD 5(1)﻿(b)﻿(iii), (3), (3B), (6)﻿(b), (bb), (bc), and (c), and (7) (Salary or wages):
       (ii) a schedular payment referred to in schedule 4, parts A, I, and W (Standard rates of tax for schedular payments):
     (d)
-    (db) is defined in section CE 1(3)﻿(a) (Amounts derived in connection with employment) for the purposes of that section and sections CE 1B, and CW 16B to CW 16F (which relate to accommodation provided in connection with employment):
+    (db) is defined in section CE 1(3)﻿(a) (Amounts derived in connection with employment) for the purposes of that section and sections CE 1B, CW 16B to CW 16F, and CZ 29 to CZ 30 (which relate to accommodation provided in connection with employment):
+    (dc) is defined in section CE 1(3)﻿(b) for the purposes of sections CW 16B to CW 16F, and CZ 29 to CZ 30:
     (e) for an employee, means the employer of the employee
   - **employer contribution** has the same meaning as in the KiwiSaver Act 2006
   - **employer monthly schedule**